falangjoe/self-driving/CarND-Vehicle-Detection/writeup.md

 cell_per_block = 2
 orientations = 9

-This allowed me to reduce the feature count, but still get the sliding window positions that I needed.
+This allowed me to reduce the HOG feature count, but still get the sliding window positions that I needed.
 I left the orientations to the value used in the lecture.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).